-LRB098 17234 NHT 57416 a
+LRB098 17234 NHT 58345 a

+'''

+1

+AMENDMENT TO HOUSE BILL 4655

+2

+AMENDMENT NO. .
+Amend House Bill 4655, AS AMENDED, by

+3

+replacing everything after the enacting clause with the

+4

+following:

-1 AMENDMENT TO HOUSE BILL 4655 2 AMENDMENT NO. .
-Amend House Bill 4655 by replacing everything after the enacting clause with the following: 3 "Section 5.
-The School Code is amended by changing Sections 4 10-20.14, 10-22.6, 13A-11, 27A-5, and 34-19 as follows: 5 6 (105 ILCS 5/10-20.14) (from Ch.
+"Section 5.
+The School Code is amended by changing Sections

+5

+6

+10-20.14, 10-22.6, 13A-11, 27A-5, and 34-19 as follows:

+7

+(105 ILCS 5/10-20.14) (from Ch.
 122, par.
+10-20.14)

-10-20.14) 7 Sec.
+Sec.
 10-20.14.
+Student discipline policies; Parent-teacher

+8

+advisory committee.

+10

+(a) To establish and maintain a parent-teacher advisory

+committee to develop with the school board or governing body of

+11

+all elementary and secondary schools, charter schools, special

+12

+13

+charter districts, and alternative schools organized under

+Article 13A of this Code policy guidelines on pupil discipline,

+14

+15

+including school searches and bullying prevention as set forth

+in Section 27-23.7 of this Code.
+The committee shall, to

+'''

-Student discipline policies; Parent-teacher 8 advisory committee. (a) To establish and maintain a parent-teacher advisory 9 10 committee to develop with the school board or governing body of all elementary and secondary schools, charter schools, special 11 charter districts, and alternative schools organized under 12 13 Article 13A of this Code policy guidelines on pupil discipline, including school searches, to furnish a copy of the policy to 14 15 the parents or quardian of each pupil within 15 days after the beginning of the school year, or within 15 days after starting classes for a pupil who transfers into the district during the school year, and to require that each school informs its pupils of the contents of its policy.
+furnish a copy of the policy to the parents or guardian of each pupil within 15 days after the beginning of the school year, or within 15 days after starting classes for a pupil who transfers into the district during the school year, and the school board shall to require that each school inform informs its pupils of the contents of the its policy.
 School boards, along with the parent-teacher advisory committee, must are encouraged to annually review their pupil discipline policies, the implementation of those policies, and any other factors related to the safety of their schools, pupils, and staff.